mga-odoo/odoobooks/docs/accounting/invoice/set-a-due-date-on-the-invoice.rst

 Set a due date on the invoice
 =============================
+Let's set the due date manually on the customer invoice.

 Business case
 -------------
 Set the due date by that customer have to pay the invoice.
 Due date can be set through payment term or due date.

-Let's set a due date manually on the invoice.

 Video
 -----